prajnaupadhyay/TeKnowbase/README.md

 ### 2) TeKnowbaseRelations.tsv: This file describes the relations in TeKnowbase.
 It consists of 1 column:

-	b) relation_name: Name of the relation
+	a) relation_name: Name of the relation

 ### 3) TeKnowbase.tsv: Each line in this file states a technical fact.
 The first 3 columns of this file describe a triple of the following form: